 There are a lot of things that go into writing the perfect ‘About Me’ page.
 Most of these things include the above-mentioned points.
 However, there is one thing that can help you really nail that perfect introduction, and that is to edit – rigorously.
 Remember, it will take several edits and re-edits to finally get that amazing photographer ‘About Me’ page that speaks for itself.

-Further Read: How To Prepare For Your First Wedding Photography Gig
+Further Read: How To Create Killer Wedding Photography Websites

 Here at ShootDotEdit, we love bringing you resourceful tips to help you grow your wedding photography business.
 We also help you ease your post-production workflow by taking editing off your plate.
 Check out our price plans here.